51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 |F-16C_50|SEAD Flight|Venom21|270.00|Viper Tactical|

 The `RadioSettings` table provides templates of the `"Radio"` key in the DCS ME internal mission table to inject into a unit in order to configure its presets.
+These tables reference either a value from a `RadioPresets` table (e.g., `RadioPresetsBlue[$RADIO_1_10]`) or a fixed frequency that applies to all instances of the airframe (e.g, a numeric value like 270.00).
-Typically, the contents of this table are not edited unless you want a given airframe to map preset N from `RadioPresets` to preset M in the airframe.
+Typically, the contents of the `RadioSettings` table are not edited unless you want a given airframe to map preset N from `RadioPresets` to preset M in the airframe or fix a particular preset for all instances of a given airframe for a given coalition.

-### Scripts
+### _Scripts_

 The `src\scripts\` subdirectory of a mission directory contains the mission Lua scripts that should be included in the mission package.
 This inculdes frameworks as well as mission-specific